 In these steps, possible difficulties can arise such as: difficult or delay in creating a successful CHO cell line; the created cell line only being transient and not a stable permanent CHO cell line; the cell line secreting non-biologically active recombinant antibody; or the CHO cell line not secreting a sufficient quality or quantity of antibody.
 Once the recombinant cell line is produced, the resultant antibody may not demonstrate the same effectiveness against HIV isolates tested as has the parent cell line produced monoclonal antibody.
 In the macaque trials, the results may not be full validation of the neutralizing capability of the Clone 3 antibody previously demonstrated as fully neutralizing in in vitro tests.

-Though most of the officers are full time, the following officers are part time: Gaurav Chandra, M.D., FAGE, MBA, Vice President of Research and Development, and Seth Sheiner, M.D., MSIS, CPHIMS, Vice President of Project Management and Data Analysis.
+Though most of the officers are full time, the following officer is part time: Gaurav Chandra, M.D., FAGE, MBA, Vice President of Research and Development.

 3. While it is unlikely, patent protection that we expect to secure may be limited or may not prevent another company from circumventing our technology.
 If this were to occur, then a competitor may produce a similar therapy that prevents the successful adoption and sale of ourmonoclonal antibody.
 In this event, our profit potential would be adversely effected.